rust-lang-ru/book/rustbook-ru/src/ch21-05-sending-requests-via-channels.md

 `ThreadPool::new`.

 So are these warnings wrong?
-In one sense yes, the warnings are wrong, since we are using the fields to store data we need to keep around.
+In one sense yes, the warnings are wrong, since we are using the fields to склад data we need to keep around.
 In another sense, no, the warnings aren’t wrong, and they’re telling us that we’ve forgotten to do something: we never do anything to clean up our thread pool once it’s done being used, we just use <span class="keystroke">ctrl-C</span> to stop the